MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 Built in System admin role can be used if a user wants full access to Calls data.

-## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for a period of time, will I be able to filter calls data by app?
+## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for a period of time, will I be able to filter call data by app?

 Yes, you can filter by subject in the Guides model-driven app.
 The subject value for Dynamics 365 Remote Assist calls is "Dynamics 365 Remote Assist Call".

-## How do I configure roles for users who need/use calling and annotations functionality only and who are mostly using Dynamics 365 Remote Assist currently?
+## How do I configure roles for users who need to use calling and annotations functionality only and who are mostly using Dynamics 365 Remote Assist currently?

 There’s no built-in way to limit access in Dynamics 365 Guides to just calling functionality.
+Dynamics 365 Guides users also get access to the ability to author and operate guides.

 To transition a specific user to Dynamics 365 Guides 8.0, you need to do two things: